Gîtes de La Martinière

 Street Name: Le Buron

 Go via the village of St. Aubin Fosse Louvain your SatNav will direct you to the hamlet of Le Buron.
 When in the village of St. Aubin Fosse Louvain look out for our small white La Martinière logo signs at junctions which direct you towards Le Buron.
 Having reached Le Buron there is only one possible turning, this left turn is between a house and farm buildings.
-Our signs will direct you along a narrow tarmac road for about 1km until you reach us.
+From Le Buron our signs will direct you along a single track tarmac road for about 1km until you reach us.
 On arrival Parking is on the gravelled area to your left beside the barn.

 We ask that once you have set your Sat Nav and it gives you an estimated arrival time, that you text us this, so we can plan our day and be here to welcome you.
 Especially in winter, as we can have the wood burner lit, so your gîte will be nice and cozy for your arrival.